-The deviation from the SM expectations for the various branching fractions, as well as the total width, of the Higgs are displayed in Fig. 3 as a function of the mixing parameter $\xi$ .
+The deviation from the SM expectations for the various branching fractions, as well as the total width, of the Higgs are displayed in Fig. 3 as a function of the mixing parameter ξ .
 We see that the gluon branching fraction and the total width may be drastically different than that of the SM.
 As we will see below the former will affect the Higgs production cross section at the LHC.
-However, the $\gamma\gamma$ , $f\bar{f}$ , and VV, where V=W,Z branching fractions receive small corrections to their SM values, of order $\lesssim 5-10\%$ for almost all of the parameter region.
-Observation of these shifts will require the accurate determination of the Higgs branching fractions obtainable at an $e^+e^-$ Linear Collider[7] from which constraints on the radion model parameter space may be extracted.
+However, the $\gamma\gamma$, $f\bar{f}$, and VV, where V = W, Z branching fractions receive small corrections to their SM values, of order $\lesssim 5 - 10\%$ for almost all of the parameter region.
+Observation of these shifts will require the accurate determination of the Higgs branching fractions obtainable at an e^+e^- Linear Collider (LC)[8] from which constraints on the radion model parameter space may be extracted as will be discussed below.
 These small changes in the ZZh and $hb\bar{b}$ couplings of the Higgs boson can also lead to small reductions in the Higgs search reach from LEPII.
 This is shown in Fig. 4 for several sets of parameters; except for extreme cases this reduction in reach is rather modest.